kamranahmedse/mondex/readme.md

 ## mondex

-> CLI tool to index MongoDB collections
+> CLI tool to create and manage MongoDB indexes

 ## Installation